Mitigation Timeline

 When each Windows kernel defense landed and how it shifted attacker techniques.

-Windows kernel mitigations have accumulated over a decade.
-Each new defense raises the cost of exploitation -- but rarely eliminates it.
-Attackers adapt by finding primitives that work within the new constraints.
-This page maps each defense to the technique shift it caused.
+Windows kernel mitigations have accumulated over more than a decade.
+Each new defense raises the cost of exploitation but rarely eliminates it.
+Attackers adapt by finding primitives that work within the new constraints, and the cycle continues.
+The result is a co-evolutionary process where each mitigation deployment produces a visible shift in exploitation technique.
+This page maps those shifts: what each defense blocked, and exactly how attackers responded.

 Timeline Table